solygambas/node-tour-operator-booking-app/playground/javascript-unit-testing/README.md

 - refactoring code to split functions for easier testing.
 - testing units with dependencies.
 - balancing unit and integration tests.
+- testing asynchronous code with callbacks and promises.
+- using setup and cleanup hooks.

 Based on [JavaScript Unit Testing - The Practical Guide](https://www.udemy.com/course/javascript-unit-testing-the-practical-guide/) by Maximilian Schwarzmüller (2022).